 Page with redirect

-These pages are redirecting, so they haven’t been indexed.
+Pages with the “Page with redirect” status are redirecting, so they haven’t been indexed.
 Pages here would generally not require your attention.

 For permanently redirecting a page, be sure you implemented a 301 redirect to the closest alternative page.
 Redirecting 404 pages to the homepage can result in Google treating them as soft 404s.